SondreWold/lexical_complexity_estimation/README.md

 These files should then be given as inputs to `serializer.py` which transforms the documents into lemmatized  sequences on the same format.

+# Calculating the LIX score

+Given a lemmatized document list, the `metrics.py` script calculates the document-level LIZ score for each entry.
+The script can also calculate the coleman-liau.

 # Indexing

 The `inverted_indexer.py` script takes as input the lemmatized documents